-Q&A: Top delivery struggles speakers face and how to combat them expertly
+Q&A: Top delivery struggles speakers face & how to combat them expertly

 In our recent webinar Top Delivery Struggles Speakers Face we received many thoughtful questions.
 Here Jeff Davenport, Speaker Coach and Content Developer, answers the top questions received so you can expertly overcome the most common struggles speakers face and inspire your audience to act.

 Any tips for overcoming the physical experiences of nervousness (shaky voice, sweating, fast heartbeat, etc.) when public speaking?